itsticks/UmbracoDocs/Reference/Routing/Umbraco-API-Controllers/index.md

 }
 ```

-This route the controllers actions like so:
+This routes the controllers actions like so:

 `~/products/GetAllProducts` and `~/products/GetProduct`